With the football back in full flow, improving your football trading strategies is important. At least, if you want to win consistently…

 Don’t worry we’ve all been there at one point or another!
 You just need a better strategy.

 Football trading strategies are often very simple (the best ones).
-To get the highest level of success it’s best to record all trades, and have a clearly laid out plan.
+To get potent results, you should record your trades and have a clearly laid out plan that you stick to.

-The trouble is, most people who fail at trading the football don’t put enough time into assessing the situation… they don’t have enough knowledge, but wade in regardless.
+The trouble is, most people who fail at trading the football don’t put enough time into assessing the situation.
+They don’t have enough knowledge, but wade in regardless.
 If that’s you, this post is really going to help you a lot, drawing from my own experiences as a professional trader.

-Doing plenty of homework on each game prior will also massively increase confidence and success in any of the football trading strategies mentioned….
+Researching the right things will also increase confidence and success in any of the football trading strategies laid out below…

-When team sheets and various information is released there is opportunity.
-Just think about that a second.
+When team sheets and various information is released there is an opportunity.
+Just think about that for a second.

 That’s also why it’s not always possible to have too many ‘fixed’ football trading strategies.
-When I say fixed I mean as clear-cut as the same thing every time.
+When I say fixed I mean a plain 123 process that works on every match.
 Information and situations dictate the market, as they change we will need to change with them.
 The shortcut is knowing what to apply when, where and why.

-Sometimes a lack of information can be just as telling as something happening, the clip below should make thing a bit clearer.
+Sometimes a lack of information can be just as telling as something happening, the clip below should make things a bit clearer.

 The natural progression of price during a football match looks something like this;

-It’s often best to employ different football trading strategies at different points.
-For example you can see the price didn’t move at half time that much, but significant volume was still matched.
+The best football trading strategies target different characteristics.
+For example, you can see the price didn’t move at half-time that much, but the significant volume was still matched.

-Obviously this graph is for a game where no goals were scored.
+Obviously, this graph is for a game where no goals were scored.
 The price will bounce around depending on what’s happening on the pitch.
-End to end play and missed shot’s are often represented by those little spikes that don’t confirm to the overall trend, but as with all football trading strategies it’s hard to predict every movement.
+End-to-end play and missed shots are often represented by those little spikes that don’t conform to the overall trend, but as with all football trading strategies, it’s hard to predict every movement.

 Taking a longer-term view can be helpful for this reason.
 Much like tennis trading, unbiased knowledge of the sport is a big advantage.

-By having a good feel on how the game is going, this strategy can be effective.
-I should mention though, its best to be select with its application!
-If the pace of place suddenly changes it could be a good time to scale some of your position out at the very least.
+By having a good feel for how the game is going, this strategy can be effective.
+I should mention though, it’s best to be selective with its application!
+If the pace of place suddenly changes it could be a good time to scale some of your position out, managing risk in the process.

 We’ve all seen those games where the winning team just needs to hold on for another 30 minutes to obtain the points and result they need.
 Playing into the corners and taking their time with the ball isn’t uncommon.

 These situations are where this approach is most useful.
-If you can find a game where its likely to be the case and the odds favour you (laying lower prices, backing higher prices) then it’s a double bonus.
-The last 30 minutes of any game can get a little more frantic, in the market and on pitch.
-Waiting for the right opportunity and knowing your teams means this can be a pretty safe play at times….
+If you can find a game where it’s likely to be the case and the odds favour you (laying lower prices, backing higher prices) then it’s a double bonus.
+The last 30 minutes of any game can get a little more frantic, in the market and on the pitch.
+Waiting for the right opportunity and knowing your team means this can be a pretty safe play at times.

 You’ll need to weigh up the teams and who’s playing, along with their motivation to win the match.
 Football trading strategies like this suit some more than others, it’s reliant on your level of player and team knowledge, unlike other football trading strategies.